apache/spark/docs/streaming-programming-guide.md

 Spark Streaming provides a high-level abstraction called *discretized stream* or *DStream*, which represents a continuous stream of data.
-DStreams can be created either from input data streams from sources such as Kafka, Flume, and Kinesis, or by applying high-level operations on other DStreams.
+DStreams can be created either from input data streams from sources such as Kafka, and Kinesis, or by applying high-level operations on other DStreams.
 Internally, a DStream is represented as a sequence of [RDDs](api/scala/index.html#org.apache.spark.rdd.RDD).